rmarasigan/code-vault-memoir/aws/cross-account-lambda-subscription-with-sns.md

-# 💭 Cross-account AWS Lambda subscription with an SNS topic
+# 💭 Cross Account AWS Lambda Subscription with an SNS topic

 Make sure that:
 * The **SNS Topic (*Account A*)** access policy allows Lambda to subscribe to the topic